jhuckaby/canvas-plus/README.md

 ### write

-The `write()` method will compress your canvas into a JPEG, PNG or GIF, and provide you with a [Buffer](https://nodejs.org/api/buffer.html) object.
+The `write()` method will compress your canvas into a JPEG, PNG, GIF or WebP, and provide you with a [Buffer](https://nodejs.org/api/buffer.html) object.
 Please note that this is an asynchronous call, so you need to provide a callback.

 ```js
 canvas.write({"format":"jpeg", "quality":90}, function(err, buf) {